-Join Jess Stratton for an in-depth discussion in this video What is Eventbrite?, part of Up and Running with Eventbrite.
+Join Jess Stratton for an in-depth discussion in this video What is Eventbrite?, part of Learning Eventbrite.

 Eventbrite is a website event management service.
 In minutes, you can organize your event, sell tickets, and manage registration for all kinds of events.
 And when I say events, you can use Eventbrite for fundraising, house parties, any sort of musical performance or a concert.
 If you can think of an event, you can use Eventbrite for it.
 How about a conference or a training workshop?
 Here's how it works.
 Through the Eventbrite website, you create a single point of entry landing page for your event.